 Next purchase: A 1957 Alfa Romeo Guilia or an early 1960s Maserati.
 My next motorcycle project will be to create a modern electric bike with classic styling.

-Style icon/inspiration: Automotive design from the 1940s and 50s and The Rocketeer cartoon from the 1930s.
-The later was a stylish comic superhero where the theme of man and machine resonates.
+Style inspiration: Automotive design from the 1940s and 50s and The Rocketeer cartoon from the 1930s.
+The latter was a stylish comic superhero where the theme of man and machine resonates.

 Best local ride: Wakehurst Parkway and up Mona Vale Road.
 I tend to stay local as I am still working through some of the mechanical issues the bike faces in high winds.

 Best distance ride: No time for longer trips as I work six days a week.

 Tip for stylish riding: The great thing about vintage is that you can look a million dollars on a limited budget.
 Also, there is a real appeal to building and riding something that is genuinely unique.